 So, what do companies do in order to stay afloat?
 They add features.

 Knobs which make wild things happen with a flick of the wrist (such as the Sound Color FX on the DJM 900 Nexus), contact-less controls which let you mangle the sound by moving your hands around like a crazy person (such as the Hercules DJ Control Air), or customizable LED colors (such as on the Pioneer DDJ-WeGO series).
 This is due to a phenomena known as feature creep.

-Sure, some of the extraneous features of modern DJ gear range from unnecessary to plain laughable.
-So, what if you wanted to emulate just the simple basics of traditional mixing?
-Something like the Gemini Firstmix would do just fine, but tell me that doesn’t seem like an amateur plastic toy.
+Sure, some of the extraneous features of modern DJ gear range from unnecessary, to plain laughable.
+What if you wanted to emulate just the simple basics of traditional mixing?
+Something like the Gemini Firstmix would do just fine.
+But, try and tell me that doesn’t just feel like a toy.

 However, any good DJ should be able to completely rock a party with a toy like that.
 So where does the line really get drawn?

 So if my point is to say that the output matters more than the medium, why do I care what other people think about the subject?